 - Best time to visit: February through April to avoid wet weather that could make climbing dangerous.

 It’s true that Arenal Volcano holds the prestigious fame of being the most well-known volcano in La Fortuna, perhaps all of Costa Rica.
 What many visitors to this town don’t know is that Arenal Volcano National Park is actually home to two volcanos.
-On the southeast side of Arenal Volcano lies the dormant volcano, Cerro Chato, which has long been a destination for outdoors enthusiasts seeking an off-the-beaten path experience.
-Although the popular trail from Arenal Observatory Lodge, which was the most popular and accessible route has been shut down, since September, 2018, extreme adventurers can access the hike from another route right before the Observatory Lodge which is more difficult and longer.
-The hike is strenuous, but rewards those up to the challenge with a chance to walk downhill to the volcano’s crater lake.
+On the southeast side of Arenal Volcano lies the dormant volcano, Cerro Chato, which has long been a destination for outdoor enthusiasts seeking an off-the-beaten-path experience.
+Although the popular trail from Arenal Observatory Lodge, which was the most popular and accessible route has been shut down, since September 2018, extreme adventurers can access the hike from another route right before the Observatory Lodge which is more difficult and longer.
+The hike is strenuous but rewards those up to the challenge with a chance to walk downhill to the volcano’s crater lake.

 - Best time to visit: Dry season (February to April), because muddy conditions can result in trail closings to Cerro Chato.

 La Fortuna de San Carlos in Costa Rica is a top choice for solo, family, and group adventure travel.
 Spend your days checking volcano treks off your bucket list or soothing your senses in healing waters.
-Offering some of the most authentic outdoor experiences in the country, La Fortuna is a must visit destination for your next Costa Rica vacation no matter how many days you are spending in the country.
+Offering some of the most authentic outdoor experiences in the country, La Fortuna is a must-visit destination for your next Costa Rica vacation no matter how many days you are spending in the country.